Panzer I: Spanish Civil War

 On 18 July 1936, war broke out on the Iberian Peninsula as Spain dissolved into a state of civil war.
 After the chaos of the initial uprising, two opposing sides coalesced and began to consolidate their position—the Popular Front (the Republicans) and the Spanish Nationalist front.
-In an early example of a proxy war, both sides quickly received support from other countries, most notably the Soviet Union and Germany as both wanted to test their tactics and equipment.
-The first shipment of foreign tanks, 50 Soviet T-26s, arrived on 15 October.
+In an early example of a proxy war, both sides quickly received support from other countries, most notably the Soviet Union and Germany as both were eager to test their tactics and equipment.
+The first shipment of foreign AFVs, 50 Soviet T-26 light tanks, arrived on 15 October.
 The shipment was under the surveillance of Nazi Germany's Kriegsmarine and Germany immediately responded by sending 41 Panzer Is to Spain a few days later.
 This first shipment was followed by four more shipments of Panzer I Ausf.
 Bs, with 122 vehicles shipped in total.

 The first shipment of Panzer Is was brought under the command of Lieutenant Colonel Wilhelm Ritter von Thoma in Gruppe Thoma (also referred to as Panzergruppe Drohne).
 Gruppe Thoma formed part of Gruppe Imker, the ground formations of the German Condor Legion, who fought on the side of Franco's Nationalists.
 Between July and October, a rapid Nationalist advance from Seville to Toledo placed them in position to take the Spanish capital, Madrid.
 The Nationalist advance and the fall of the town of Illescas to Nationalist armies on 18 October 1936 caused the government of the Popular Front's Second Republic, including President Manuel Azaña, to flee to Barcelona and Valencia.
 In an attempt to stem the Nationalist tide and gain crucial time for Madrid's defense, Soviet armor was deployed south of the city under the command of Colonel Krivoshein before the end of October.
 At this time, several T-26 tanks under the command of Captain Paul Arman were thrown into a Republican counterattack directed towards the town of Torrejon de Velasco in an attempt to cut off the Nationalist advance north.
 This was the first recorded tank battle in the Spanish Civil War.
 Despite initial success, poor communication between the Soviet Republican armor and Spanish Republican infantry caused the isolation of Captain Arman's force and the subsequent destruction of a number of tanks.
 This battle also marked the first use of the molotov cocktail against tanks.
 Ritter von Thoma's Panzer Is fought for the Nationalists only days later on 30 October, and immediately experienced problems.
 As the Nationalist armor advanced, it was engaged by the Commune de Paris battalion, equipped with Soviet BA-6 armored cars.
 The 45 mm gun in the BA-6 was more than sufficient to knock out the poorly armored Panzer I at ranges below 500 meters (550 yd).